bustardcelly/blog-to-markdown/blog-posts/2014/01/08/bdd-in-js-cucumberjs/index.md

 Then I can access that item from the grocery list
 ```

-To make this step pass we need to verify that we can access the item appended to the Grocery List through `add()`.
+To make this step pass we need to verify that we can access the item appended to the Grocery List by invoking `add()` with an item.

 As with the implementation of accessing the length of the Grocery List, there are several ways in which we could make this test pass in the code.
-Again, I feel this is where software development experience and taste comes into play with regards to architecture, but I also do prefer _trying_ to produce the least amount of code possible; and I will be the first to admit that sometimes I go a little overboard and create more than my fair share... hence, _trying_ :)
+Again, I feel this is where software development experience and taste comes into play with regards to architecture, but I also do prefer _trying_ to produce the least amount of code possible; and I will be the first to admit that sometimes I go a little absent-minded and create more code than is necessary... hence, _trying_ :)

-That said, we also have to take into account the language specifications in how we address making the assertion pass - and JavaScript, with its history, has many to consider.
-That is not a slight, it is just a forethought in setting expectations for required browsers.
+That said, we also have to take into account language and environment specifications in how we address making the assertion pass - and the browser, with its history, has many to consider.
+That is not a slight, it is just a forethought in setting expectations for requirements.

-Specifically, suppose we were to say that the step can be verified using the `Array.indexOf()` method on the collection returned from 'getAll()' on the Grocery List object?
+Specifically: suppose we were to say that the step can be verified using the `Array.indexOf()` method on the collection returned from 'getAll()' on the Grocery List object?
 Without a polyfill, then we are limiting ourselves to passing assertions on [IE 9 and older](http://kangax.github.io/es5-compat-table/#Array.prototype.indexOf).
-That is just the tip of the iceberg when deciding about what to introduce into your codebase in order to have your tests pass, and really should be left up to a team discussion on what is considered necessary to get the product to production.
+Such considerations are just the tip of the iceberg when deciding about what to introduce into your codebase in order to have your tests pass, and really should be left up to a team discussion on what is considered necessary to get the product to production.

 I could go on and on, but let's just assume we want to cover all bases when it comes to browsers (IE 6 and up, shudder).
 In my opinion, to make this second __Scenario__ turn green, we will add a `getItemIndex()` method with the following signature:
 ```